EndaleGooley/ticTacToe/README.md

 ii)
 Problem:
 Building the AI was another challenge.
 The AI had to:

--Try to win if it could place its mark to win.
+- Try to win if it could place its mark to win.
--Block the player if the player was about to win.
+ - Block the player if the player was about to win.
--Make a random move if neither of the above applied.
+- Make a random move if neither of the above applied.

 Solution: I wrote the aiMove() function to simulate moves by temporarily placing a mark on the board, checking if the AI could win, and reverting the move if it didn't result in a win.
 Similarly, it checks if the player is about to win and blocks them.
 If neither condition is met, the AI makes a random valid move.